barryclark/jekyll-now/about.md

 I hold a Masters in Computer Science from King's College, University of Cambridge.
 My final year dissertation was on [Gesture-controlled robotics using the Vicon motion capture system](https://github.com/oicheryl/cambridge/blob/master/documentation/dissertation/cjh84.pdf).

+## Contact me

+[Tweet me](https://twitter.com/oicheryl) for speaking engagements, work opportunities, new projects etc. [Download my resume here.](http://www.oicheryl.com/resources/CherylHung-CV.pdf)

 ### Source code

 The source code for this blog is [available on Github](https://github.com/oicheryl/oicheryl.github.io).

-## Contact me

-[Tweet me](https://twitter.com/oicheryl) for speaking engagements, work opportunities, new projects etc. [Download my resume here.](http://www.oicheryl.com/resources/CherylHung-CV.pdf)
+You're welcome to submit PRs, but I will be very confused.